clareaulab/clareau-lab-website-old/join/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Join us!

-The lab is recruiting at all levels.
-We are particularly interested in recruiting individuals with wet-bench backgrounds that seek training in computational biology, data science, genomics, and/or biotechnology.
+{% capture content %}**Now recruiting | **The lab is recruiting at all levels.{% endcapture %}

+We are particularly interested in individuals with wet-bench backgrounds that seek mentored training in computational biology, data science, genomics, and/or biotechnology.

 Prospective research technicians and postdoctoral associates should [contact Caleb directly](mailto:caleb.lareau@gmail.com).

-Graduate students should come from one of these programs.
+Graduate students should come from one of these programs:
+- PA
+- PB
+- PC

 {%
   include button.html